AlexandruScutaru/EscapeTheSewer/README.md

     ...
 };
 ```
-Defining all those tils by hand would be fairly error prone and tidieus.\
-For that I wrote a [python script](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/resources/tiles_generator.py) to generate the tiles as c-array from the .bmp tileset.
-This is helpful if in the future another tileset is to be used.

-Same goes for defning a level.
+Same as the tiles array, it is quite tedious to define the levels by hand.\
-Best option would be to procedurally create teh levels, didn't manage to do that yet, but it is there in the to do list.
+Best option would be to procedurally create the levels, didn't do that yet, but it is there in the to do list.\
-For now they are created using [Tiled](https://www.mapeditor.org/).\
+For now they are created using [Tiled](https://www.mapeditor.org/).

 <img src="https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/readme_resources/tiled.png" alt="tiled.png" width="100%"/>

 I created another [python script](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/resources/level_generator.py) to take care of the level based on the tiled export.

 ## Audio
 Everything in the game happens sequentially, as no multi-threading can be leveraged on an arduino (there is though something called protothreading, but that is another subject).\
-So getting audio, which is very time sensitive, in between game updates is not really ideal.
+So getting audio, which is very time sensitive, in between some game updates that may happen at different times is not really ideal.

 Here come interrupts.\
-[This file](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/src/audio.cpp) shows how a tiemr interrupt can be used to drive the sound at specific time intervals, so the buzzer tone is consistent.\
+[This file](https://github.com/AlexandruScutaru/EscapeTheSewer/blob/master/src/audio.cpp) shows how a timer interrupt can be used to drive the sound at specific time intervals, so the _background melody_ is consistent.\
 The melodies themselves are being defined in the same manner the tiles are.

 # Getting it running